Yard Waste Collection

 • have limbs no more than 7cm (3in) in diameter each (and bundled per above)

-Outside of your collection week, yard waste should be stored in a covered, dry location so the bags/cans do not become overweight due to moisture and so the paper bags remain intact for collection.
+Outside of your yard waste collection week, yard waste should be stored in a covered, dry location so the bags/cans do not become overweight due to moisture and so the paper bags remain intact for collection.

 Try Leaving your Leaves in the Fall